 - Establish mechanisms for communication and education between and for all involved parties including Researchers, clinicians, students, residents, businesses and patients.

 Center for Stem Cell and Regenerative Medicine (Case Western Reserve University)

 Center for Regenerative Medicine (The Ohio State University)

 The REDIzone (NEOMED Life Sciences Incubator)

 Heal Ohio Wound Care Conference History

-The Heal Ohio 2016 Wound Conference was a great success with 170 in attendance, 38 speakers, 10 posters and 12 vendors.
+2016 – Showcasing Global Emerging Concepts in Wound Healing: 170 in attendance, 38 speakers, 10 poster presenters.
 Keynote speakers included Greg Schultz and Eliot Mostow Lecture topics included patient testimony, a clinical track, and a scientific track.

 2013 – Hands-on Training

 2009 – Showcasing Emerging Wound Care Technologies and Treatments

 2008 – Showcasing Wound Care Competencies